Jozef Miloslav Hurban: Early life

-Jozef was born to an Lutheran priest, Paul Hurban, and his wife Anna, née Vörös, and was baptized as Jozef.
+Hurban was born in Beckó, Kingdom of Hungary, Austrian Empire (now Beckov, Slovakia).
+He was born to a Lutheran priest, Paul Hurban, and his wife Anna, née Vörös, and was baptized as Jozef.
 He had an elder sister, Teresa Susan.
 He attended the town school in Trencsén, followed by the Evangelical Lyceum in Pressburg from 1830 to 1840.
 There, he met Ľudovít Štúr, who helped awaken patriotic sentiments in him.
 He was ordained a priest in 1840.
-He intended to continue his studies in Germany, but for financial reasons he had to work until he could finally afford further study.
-After ordination, he served as an Lutheran chaplain in Berezó, and from 1843 served as a priest in Luboka.
+He intended to continue his studies in Germany, but for financial reasons, he had to work until he could finally afford further study.
+After ordination, he served as a Lutheran chaplain in Berezó, and from 1843 served as a priest in Luboka.
 In 1860 he completed further education and earned his PhDr. and ThDr. h. c.
 (Doctor of Theology) titles.
 Subsequently, from 1866 on, he was assigned responsibilities as a superintendent of the Slovak Evangelical Church.
 He married Anna Jurkovičová, with whom he had four daughters and five sons (among them was the writer Svetozár Hurban-Vajanský).

 Career

 Jozef Miloslav Hurban headed and deeply influenced Slovak literature and public life for close to half a century.
 He was an uncompromising fighter for the national rights of the Slovak people, an implacable opponent of the Hungarian ruling class, and a pioneer of Slavic mutuality.
 During his youth, he was part of the Slovak radical opposition movement against feudalism.
 He worked against the domination of multiple aristocratic layers in Hungary, which were considered parasitic during the period.

 For his uncompromising actions, he was by some called a traitor and communist agitator.
 Nevertheless, he laid the foundations for Slovak literary historiography.
-He co-founded the Slovak Theater in Nyitra along with the nationalist Tatrína.
+He co-founded the Slovak Theater in Nitra along with the nationalist Tatrína.
 Hurban became a renowned poet, publisher of literary almanacs, as well as publisher and editor of religious magazines.
 His work is multifaceted, national-defensive, folklore, literary-historical, critical, educational, and journalistic.